FREQUENTLY ASKED QUESTIONS

 Q: How much is your tuition?

 A: Our tuition fee ranges from Php 60,000 to 70,000.

 This is NOT inclusive of materials fee nor additional fees for individualized / integrated literacy support program for students who may need intervention in the area of language and learning, based on assessment results and screening tests.

-We do have reasonable payment schemes being middle class parents ourselves.
-See our sample payment scheme here.
+We do have reasonable payment schemes (monthly, quarterly, etc) being middle class parents ourselves.
+You may request a sample payment scheme.

 We are a small school of less than 50 children in ALL,